-At Flora Gardens we want to develop and explore children’s scientific minds.
+At Flora Gardens we want to develop and explore our pupil’s scientific minds.
 We take an imaginative, diverse, cross-curricular approach.

-Throughout the children’s scientific journey at Flora Gardens, great emphasis is placed upon investigative skill.
-At all stages, children are expected to enhance this vital expertise, developing the abilities to predict, to carry out a fair test, to communicate their results (often through good mathematics and data-handling), to compare living and non-living samples, to suggest ways to solve a problem, to explain, to draw conclusions and to build their scientific vocabulary.
-This essential learning is enhanced by the wide range of science resources available to the children, who are taught in a safe environment how to use them independently and accurately.
+Throughout our pupil’s scientific journey at Flora Gardens, great emphasis is placed upon investigative skill.
+At all stages, pupils are expected to enhance this vital expertise, developing the abilities to predict, to carry out a fair test, to communicate their results (often through good mathematics and data-handling), to compare living and non-living samples, to suggest ways to solve a problem, to explain, to draw conclusions and to build their scientific vocabulary.
+This essential learning is enhanced by the wide range of science resources available to our pupils, who are taught in a safe environment how to use them independently and accurately.

-We feel it is paramount that our children are exposed to, and learn about, the scientific discoveries of the past as well as the current state and potential future breakthroughs.
+We feel it is paramount that our pupils are exposed to, and learn about, the scientific discoveries of the past as well as the current state and potential future breakthroughs.